Serilleous/grimbot/README.md

 Pillow 3.3.1 - image tools.  use the command Pip install Pillow Pyautogui - clicking on stuff
 ConfigParser - pip install configparser

+Build it:
+use pyinstaller --onefile --windowed RoboGrim.py make sure you have 64 bit python installed and in the path, because pyinstaller doesn't like 32bit